top of page

 Both girls wore an expression I knew meant they hated to be the cause of embarrassment or disappointment.
 But upon my concerned inquiry, they huddled over their Japanese-English dictionary and finally found the phrase they needed.
 Yori looked up with puffy eyes and asked, "Do have cat?"

-We did have cat.
-How the exchange program ever overlooked such important allergy information on their application forms floored me!
+We did 'have cat!'
+How the program coordinator ever overlooked such important allergy information on their application forms floored me!
 Yori was quickly transferred to another home, but Kumiko stayed and was dearly loved by our family.

 The best way to instill an appreciation for other cultures and different perspectives is by example.
-You don't have to host an international student to be effective.
-Here are six ways to model multicultural appreciation.
+(You don't have to host an international student to be effective!)
+Here are six ways to model multicultural appreciation to young ones.

 Comments